 All individuals who are not residents of the halls you are visiting are considered guest(s).
 Therefore, all guest(s) are to be escorted within the residence hall.
 To be escorted means that your guest(s) is within your line of sight.
 This includes, but is not limited to: Trips to the restroom in all of the residence halls presuming it is not located within your living unit (You may wait outside while your guest(s) uses the restroom); Entering and exiting the building; Trips to the vending machine; Walking from one room to another; Any other time your guest(s) is present within your residence hall/apartment complex

 Guest(s) may stay overnight in a resident’s room so long as it does not violate the Visitation Policy.
 Permission from all residents of the room, suite or apartment is required.
 Residence Life allows guest(s) to stay in your room/apartment for a period not to exceed two consecutive nights per month and that no more than two guest(s) are allowed to stay overnight in your room/apartment at a time.
 It is your responsibility to inform your guest(s) that they are not allowed to sleep in the common areas or lounges.

 What items are not permitted in the residence halls?

-For health and safety reasons, the following items are not permitted in the residence halls: animals/pets (except for freshwater aquatic fish and service animals with prior approved documentation); any open coiled cooking appliance such as toaster ovens, George Foreman grills and hot plates; lighted candles or incense; firearms, pistols, ammunition, and explosives; drugs; alcohol or alcohol containers; waterbeds and hot tubs; connections to outside antennas; and kegs.
+For health and safety reasons, the following items are not permitted in the residence halls: animals/pets (except for freshwater aquatic fish and service animals with prior approved documentation); any open heating element cooking appliance such as toaster ovens, George Foreman grills and hot plates; lighted candles or incense; firearms, pistols, ammunition, and explosives; drugs; alcohol or alcohol containers; waterbeds and hot tubs; connections to outside antennas; and kegs.